-If you are the parent of a teen with special needs that may affect his or her ability to drive, you are not alone.
-According to CHOP research, two-thirds of 15- to 18-year-olds with a higher-functioning autism spectrum disorder (HFASD) are currently driving or plan to drive and 1 in 3 adolescents with ASD (without intellectual disability) receive an intermediate license by age 21.
+Can children with special needs drive?
+Yes, and the number of adolescents with special needs that want to drive is growing.
+According to research conducted at Children’s Hospital of Philadelphia (CHOP), two-thirds of 15- to 18-year-olds with a higher-functioning autism spectrum disorder (HFASD) are currently driving or plan to drive, and 1 in 3 adolescents with autism spectrum disorder (ASD) without an intellectual disability get licensed by age 21.

-Your teen may view receiving a license as an exciting milestone in his or her transition to adulthood, but you may approach this time with fear as well.
+Teens with special needs may view getting licensed as an exciting milestone in their transition to adulthood, but parents may approach this time with fear as well.
 Many services received as children are no longer available, and the thought of driving may be overwhelming.

-Adolescents with ASD or ADHD may have characteristics that place them at risk for unsafe driving behaviors, like inattention or getting lost in the details of the road.
+Adolescents with ASD or attention-deficit hyperactivity disorder (ADHD) may have characteristics that place them at risk for unsafe driving behaviors, like inattention or getting lost in the details of the road.
 On the other hand, they may also have characteristics that promote safer driving behavior, such as a vigilance to follow driving laws.

-- Do you feel your teen consistently demonstrates good judgment and maturity at school, around peers, and at home?
+- Do you feel your child consistently demonstrates good judgment and maturity at school, around peers, and at home?

-- Is your teen receptive to constructive criticism and instruction?
+- Is your child receptive to constructive criticism and instruction?

-- Does your teen demonstrate knowledge of the rules of the road and other skills taught in driver education classes?
-If not, does your teen need specialized instruction or a driving assessment?
+- Does your child demonstrate rules of the road knowledge and other skills taught in driver education classes?
+If not, does your child need specialized instruction or a driving assessment?

-- Is your teen agreeable to practicing driving with a skilled adult prior to driving independently?
-If so, is there an adult who is willing and able to serve in this important role?
-Previous research showed that teens with ASD were more likely to be licensed when they had a parent who had previously taught a teen to drive.
+- Is your child agreeable to practicing driving with a skilled adult prior to driving independently?
+If so, is there an adult willing and able to serve in this important role?

-- Are there any medical or behavioral conditions (such as untreated seizures) that may prevent your teen from driving safely?
+- Are there any medical or behavioral conditions (such as untreated seizures) that may prevent your child from driving safely?

 - Are there medical interventions that may be needed to ensure safe driving behaviors?

-- add goals about driving into your teen’s individualized education plan
+- Add goals about driving to the child’s individualized education plan (IEP)

-- consider treatment with ADHD medication if your teen has symptoms of ADHD
+- Consider treatment with ADHD medication if the child has symptoms of ADHD, including impulsivity and inattention